Ezee1015/zoomme/README.md

 ## Running

 > [!WARNING]
-> When using Wayland, this program is unable to take a screenshot of the screen, so it must be run with either the [-l flag](#live-mode) for a transparent background or the [-i flag](#from-image) for grabbing an image
+> When using Wayland, this program is unable to take a screenshot, so it must be run with either the [-l flag](#live-mode) for a transparent background or the [-i flag](#from-image) for grabbing an image

 <!-- Start 1 -->
 <details>